Updated March 2023

 Colonia de Sant Pere in northeastern Mallorca is a quiet coastal town near Cala Mesquida and Cala Formentor, two of my favorite beaches on Mallorca.
 Here I stayed at Hotel Solimar, which had a lovely garden and pool and an amazing breakfast.
 Check current rates and availability here

 I spent 4 nights in Sóller, which while with its location in northwestern Mallorca isn’t close to many sandy beaches, it is nearby two of my favorites: Sa Calobra and Cala Banyalbufar.
 Plus the drives from Sóller to other parts of the island were so beautiful that it actually made for a nice base from which to reach different beaches on the island.
-In Sóller I stayed at this lovely little Airbnb.
+In Sóller I stayed at the beautiful Hotel La Vila, which you can book here.

 I actually really loved staying in Palma, Mallorca’s capital city, and there are a lot of nice beaches nearby, including Cala Pi, to give you a taste of both Spanish city life and the beach.
 Here I stayed at Hotel Colon, which was in a really nice area of the city and in easy walking distance to all the main sites.
 Check current rates and availability here